 Katrina used her knowledge of Land Trust Alliance Standards and Practices to co-lead HHLT’s original accreditation application in 2008 and renewal application in 2013.
 In 2016-2017, Katrina served as a member of the Land Trust Alliance Standards Advisory Committee, providing guidance and advice on the 2017 Standards & Practices revision.

-Ashley joined HHLT in early 2018 as Outreach and Events Manager, overseeing programming that educates and engages local communities in our conservation mission.
+Ashley joined HHLT in early 2018 as Outreach and Events Manager, and became the organization’s Community Engagement Manager in January 2020.
 Prior to joining HHLT, Ashley held communications and fundraising roles with various environmental non-profits, including Bedford 2020, Glynwood and GreenBlue.

 She also has experience in marketing and investor relations within the financial industry.
 Ashley holds a Master of Public Administration in Environmental Science and Policy from Columbia University and a BA in Economics from Barnard College of Columbia University.